 In this article, we take a deeper look at why your dog should not be fed chicken nuggets, as well as healthier alternatives to try out.

 We all know them as a quick and tasty (but unhealthy) drive-through meal, but what exactly are chicken nuggets?
-Put simply, they are ground-up chicken meat that is battered with an egg and breadcrumb mixture and then deep-fried, but even then, it is not quite that simple.
-While most fast food outlets claim that the nuggets are made with quality chicken breast meat, they often contain large amounts of fat, salt, and other nasties that come with processed meat.
+Put simply, they are ground-up chicken meat that is battered with an egg and breadcrumb mixture and then deep-fried, but even then, it is not quite that simple.1 While most fast food outlets claim that the nuggets are made with quality chicken breast meat, they often contain large amounts of fat, salt, and other nasties that come with processed meat.
 This also includes preservatives, colorants, and flavorings, to name a few.

 Humans should not eat chicken nuggets regularly, if at all, and the same goes for your dog.
 While the occasional chicken nugget won’t dramatically harm your pooch, there are several reasons to avoid giving these treats to your dog, including:

-It can be tempting to add a portion of chicken nuggets to your drive-thru order as a treat for your pooch, but there are several potential concerns and almost no health benefits.
+It can be tempting to add a portion of chicken nuggets to your drive-thru order as a treat for your pooch, but there are several potential concerns and no real health benefits.
 Fast food is not good for humans to consume regularly, and the same goes for dogs.
 While the odd chicken nugget here and there won’t do too much harm to your dog, there are similar alternative foods that your dog will love and that will be beneficial to their health.

 Lean chicken meat.
-Processed chicken meat — or any processed meat, for that matter — contains several potentially harmful ingredients.
+Processed chicken meat—or any processed meat, for that matter—contains several potentially harmful ingredients.
 Lean chicken meat, on the other hand, is an ideal alternative snack for your pooch.
 It’s even better if it is free-range and certified organic.
 Lean chicken meat is a great source of protein that is essential for energy and building lean muscle mass and is rich in omega-6, which will give your pooch a healthy skin and coat.

 Homemade chicken nuggets are also a great alternative.
 Making your own chicken nugget treats for your pooch allows you to decide exactly what is inside.
 You can use the best ingredients possible, including whole chicken breasts, and even eat them yourself!